isomerpages/moe-jpjc/_about-jpjc/Admission Matters/DSA part 2.md

 </p>

 <p></p><h5><b>Application Procedures</b></h5>
 <ol><li>All applicants are to submit their application form through the website using the link: <a href="https://dsa.jpjc.edu.sg"> https://dsa.jpjc.edu.sg</a> from <b>7 May 2025</b>, onward.
-All applications must be submitted by:
+All applications must be submitted latest by:
 <ul><li>DSA Phase 1: <b>25 Jul 2025</b><br>
 <i>	(DSA Phase 1 applicants will receive notification from the school by 1 Aug if they are shortlisted for Direct School Admission (DSA) selection.)</i>
 </li><li>DSA Phase 2: <b>15 Aug 2025</b><br>